yzerlaut/pv-sst-dendrites/README.md

 # Interneuron Specific Dendritic Computation in the Neocortex

-*analyze the dendritic integration properties of PV+ and SST+ interneurons*
+*Analyze the dendritic integration properties of PV+ and SST+ interneurons in the mouse visual cortex*

 ## A) Dendritic Anatomy Analysis -- EM dataset